Harikrushna2272/Advance_Portfoilo_Management/README.md

    make install
    ```

-   **Note:** Make sure to install TA-Lib separately if you encounter issues:
+   **Note:** Make sure to install TA-Lib and other dependencies separately if you encounter issues:
    ```bash
    # On macOS
    brew install ta-lib